-truths we are endeavoring to present here.
+truths we are endeavoring topresent here.
 Think of it!
-Never a thought, good or evil, finds a lodgment in the human pind, and especially an utterance, for this gives it a body, that does not go forth into the world as a misionary, to do its own specific and peculiar work Oh, ye who sit in lonely and secluded places and dream that your lives are as nought, and your missions unfulfiled, cheer up and know that if you send forth good and pure thoughts, holy aspirations, into the vast and filimitable field of eternity, by will be as " bread cast upon the waters that shill return after many days," as seed sown somewhere in the great harvest field of humanity, that shall ske root and in due and for what he will not do.
-Fear has become season bring forth its fruits.
+Never a thought, good or evil, finds a lodgment in the human pind, and especially an utterance, for this gives it abody, that does not go forth into the world as a minimary, to do its own specific and pecufiar work Oh, ye who sit in ionely and secluded places and dream that your lives are or pecufic lives are as nought, and your missions unfulfiled, cheer up and know that if you send forth good and pure thoughts, holy aspirators, into the vast and illimitable field of eternity, by will be as " bread cast upon the waters that and return after many days," as seed sown somewhere in the great harvest field of humanity, that shall like root and in due season bring forth its fruits.

-There is a noble faith-not without works, however-a faith in the divine and verlasting power of truth, a faith which shall may us better, stronger and more carnest, because it wods all humanity in a loving and fraternal union.
-It cheers the lonely heart and bids it work on wherver it may be, however limited its apparent spher; we say apparent, for our Father and the loving angels see many a bright central spot among the humble and lowly ones of earth, from whence emes light and love that are shed upon humanity and that in due time will return to these humfile workers freighted with rich and glowing compensation for God is a God of justice as well as love, and whatsoever ye sow that shall ye also reap."
+There is a noble faith -nd without works, however-a faith in the divine and verlasting power of truth, a faith which shall may us better, stronger and more carnest, because it fids all humanity in a loving and fraternal union.
+It cheers the lonely heart and bids it work on whetver it may be, however limited its apparent spher; we say apparent, for our Father and the lovier angels see many a bright central spot among the humble and lowly ones of earth, from whence dnes light and love that are shed upon humselty and that in due time will return to these humfile wrkers freighted with rich and glowing compensation. for God is a God of justice as well as love, and whatsoever ye sow that shall ye also reap."
+C.